Work Sample · Business applications, SMB · NYC

 Template Gallery

-A new requirement was a template gallery, that provided a curated selection of layouts and styles, organized by message type or industry.
+A new requirement was a template gallery that provided a curated selection of layouts and styles, organized by message type or industry.
+This helped customers quickly find a starting point rather than building from blank canvas.

 Drag and Drop Layout